shababo/ether/README.md

 ### Get and Save

 The pub/sub decorators used in the example above don't send messages back from subscribers to publishers.
-If we a message requires a reply, we can use Ether's get and save interface.
-Below is an example using get and save to implement a simpmle data service.
+If we require a reply, e.g. we want some data, we can use Ether's get and save functionality.
+Below is an example using get and save to implement a simple data service.

 ```python
 from typing import List